open-telemetry/opentelemetry.io/content/en/blog/2023/creating-k8s-cluster-with-runtime-observability.md

 ## Creating a Kubernetes Cluster with Runtime Observability Using k3d and OpenTelemetry

-[Kubernetes](https://kubernetes.io/) is an open-source system widely used in the cloud-native landscape to provide ways to deploy and scale containerized applications in the cloud.
+[Kubernetes](https://kubernetes.io/) is an open source system widely used in the cloud native landscape to provide ways to deploy and scale containerized applications in the cloud.
 Its ability to observe logs and metrics is well-known and documented, but its observability regarding application traces is new.